danielraffel/raindrop-to-ghost-sync/README.md

 ### 🧪 Testing the Function

-Trigger the sync manually with curl:
+Trigger the sync manually with curl using your SYNC_SECRET:
 ```
 curl -X POST https://REGION-PROJECT.cloudfunctions.net/raindropToGhostSync \
   -H "Authorization: Bearer YOUR_SECRET"
 ```
-To verify your Raindrop bookmarks are being tagged:
+To verify your Raindrop bookmarks are being tagged using YOUR_RAINDROP_API_KEY:
 ```
 curl -H "Authorization: Bearer YOUR_RAINDROP_API_KEY" \
   "https://api.raindrop.io/rest/v1/raindrops/0?tag=1"